DIY PA | Tannoy

 Most (if not all) public address / tannoy audio systems will employ three primary functions:

 - Inputs: (eg. microphones, recorded announcements, radio tuner etc.)

-- Processing Equipment: (eg. mixer, amplifier and any specific audio conditioning equipment)
+- Processing Equipment: (eg. mixer, amplifier, audio router and any specific audio conditioning equipment)

 These functions are discussed throughout this guide.